 As a matter of course, always show your EHIC or your provisional replacement certificate to any healthcare providers you see during your trip abroad.

-As fron December 1st, 2015, you can use the Ameli mobile app to apply for an EHIC and view an image of your card once it has been issued.
+You can use the Ameli mobile app to apply for an EHIC and view an image of your card once it has been issued.

 These provisions are applicable if you are a citizen: